dotnet/msbuild/documentation/High-level-overview.md

 For more information please see [the spec](../documentation/specs/BuildCheck/BuildCheck.md).

 ## Resolvers
 There are a few elements within the MSBuild XML that indicate that a call to the .NET SDK is necessary.
 When such interaction is necessary for a project build, the first thing that needs to be done is to figure out where the SDK is installed so MSBuild can access the content.
-This is solved by resolvers, which look for the SDK version that was specified, or gets the latest version.
+This is solved by resolvers, which look for the SDK version that was specified, or gets the latest version by looking for them on the folder adjacent to where MSBuild is executing from.

 To read more about SDK resolver you can check the [Microsoft Learn page](https://learn.microsoft.com/visualstudio/msbuild/how-to-use-project-sdk#how-project-sdks-are-resolved), or see the [spec documentation](specs/sdk-resolvers-algorithm.md).